ShunSakurai/easy_paste/README.md

 ## Features to come
 ### Working on
 - Make the code more [readable](http://www.amazon.com/dp/0596802293)
-- Prepare the installer
-- Prepare the icon
 - Make the "Open files" dialog more useful
 - Create your own heading formats